sentinel-official/sentinel/README.md

 - **Are powerless to legislative law**
     - The US CLOUD Act amends the Stored Communications Act to allow federal law enforcement to compel U.S.-based service providers via warrant or subpoena, to provide requested data stored on servers regardless of whether they are located within the U.S. or in foreign countries.[5]

-    - China, in 2000 passed two laws to censorship that allow the governement to monitor and track communication and deny access to many shcolarly websites and media sharing services.
+    - China, in 2000 passed two laws to censorship that allow the governement to monitor and track communication and deny access to many scholarly websites and media sharing services.

 - **Are dependent on central servers, the failure of which can cause entire network failure**
     - Hackers, bot-net, goverment DDOS attacks, node proliferation attacks are some of the many attacks proven to cripple server farms.
 The loss, or even downtime of which can cause catastrophic consequences.
-Eg; An outage of 10 seconds in a central server based trading paltform can cause millions of dollars in losses.
+Eg; An outage of 10 seconds in a central server based trading platform can cause millions of dollars in losses.

-With this in light we need:
+In light of this, we need:

 - A service development layer that isn’t centrally dependent.
 This service should allow easy resource sharing as well as easy development.